 - Eliminate decision fatigue

-Your workflow should also give you solutions to problems before they even occur.
-Your plan should ideally answer questions like, “Who is assigned to this task?”
-“What happens if they aren’t available?”
-“Who else should be notified?” and “What happens after this action is missed?”
+Your workflow should also give you solutions to task management problems before they even occur.
+Your plan should ideally answer questions like, “Who are the stakeholders in this task?”
+“Who has decision-making authority over this task?“ “What happens if they aren’t available?”
+“Who else should be notified?”
+“What are the dependencies involved” and “What happens after this action is missed?”

-A poorly optimized workflow (or no workflow), on the other hand, increases the risk of failure should things go wrong and requires much more manual work to accomplish the same tasks.
+A poorly optimized workflow (or no workflow), on the other hand, increases the risk of failure should things go wrong and requires much more manual work and team collaboration to accomplish the same tasks.

 A bad workflow for an organization’s finance department, for example, might look like this: